kostrahb/workerpool/README.md

 # Worker Pool
 Simple completely generic job queue for golang.
 It handles only job distribution and nothing more.
-Based on [Malwarebytes blog](https://geeks.uniplaces.com/building-a-worker-pool-in-golang-1e6c0fdfd78c)
+Based on Malwarebytes blog and their [Handling 1M requests per minute post](http://marcio.io/2015/07/handling-1-million-requests-per-minute-with-golang/).

 # Example usage